FoxGroveMedia/CampsiteWebsite/src/pages/docs/template-languages/alpinejs/index.md

 title: Alpine.js
 subtitle: Template Languages
 layout: docs.njk
-description: Learn how to use Alpine.js as a template language in your Campsite projects.
+description: Learn how to use Alpine.js as a template language in your CampsiteJS projects.
 ---

 ### Alpine.js Template Language
 <p class="mb-8">Alpine.js is a lightweight JavaScript framework that offers a simple and declarative way to add interactivity to your web pages.
-It is designed to be easy to use and integrates seamlessly with Campsite projects.</p>
+It is designed to be easy to use and integrates seamlessly with CampsiteJS projects.</p>

 #### Key Features of Alpine.js
 - **Declarative Syntax**: Use HTML attributes to define behavior.